F5Networks/f5-telemetry-streaming/docs/declarations.rst

 -------------------------------------
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for SNMP for custom endpoints is available in TS v1.29 and later
+   Support for SNMP for custom endpoints is available in BIG-IP TS v1.29 and later

-This example shows how you can query SNMP using a custom endpoint in a Telemetry Streaming declaration using version 1.29 and later.
+This example shows how you can query SNMP using a custom endpoint in a BIG-IP Telemetry Streaming declaration using version 1.29 and later.
 See :doc:`custom-endpoints` for more information on this feature.